deeparocks/impactdaos-xyz/posts/5-learnings-and-analysis.md

 ### Research Methodology

 We undertook intensive, qualitative research of 12 mature Impact DAOs in 2022.
-Mature ImpactDAOs are those that have operated for more than 5 months and have traction as of June 1st, 2022.
-All of the ImpactDAOs in our research are still in operation to the date of this publication.
+Mature Impact DAOs are those that have operated for more than 5 months and have traction as of June 1st, 2022.
+All of the Impact DAOs in our research are still in operation to the date of this publication.

-Initially, we identified these 12 mature Impact DAOs for the study by spending a month researching ImpactDAOs operating as of June 2022.
+Initially, we identified these 12 mature Impact DAOs for the study by spending a month researching Impact DAOs operating as of June 2022.

 #### Our Impact DAO Selection Process